 Drain and water line repairs – call on the experts at Pure Plomberie

-Your home’s water supply, supplied by the public water system, enters your home (single family or multiplex) through the main water line.
-This pipe, usually made of copper or galvanized steel, provides sufficient pressure to supply your home.
+Your home’s water supply, supplied by the public water system, enters your home (single family or multiplex) through the main water inlet.
+This conduit, usually made of copper or galvanized steel, provides sufficient pressure to supply your home.
 A pressure between 40 and 70 psi (pounds per square inch) is considered normal in Quebec.

-If you have a drop in pressure, 2 problems are often involved: a break in the ground between your water line and the city pipe (sometimes called the “water man”) and the presence of tartar and/or limestone.
-A leaking water line that is cracked near the outer wall of the property will cause costly damages.
-Thus, the inspection of the water line is a proven means of prevention, when done by a plumber.
+Two reasons for low water pressure in the home: your main line is broken between your house and the city connection OR your line is filled with tartar and limestone debris.
+A leaking water inlet that is cracked near the outer wall of the property to cause costly damage.
+Thus, the inspection of the water inlet is a proven means of prevention, when done by a plumber.

 Following the inspection, recommendations will be issued.